palmcivet7/custom-derivatives/README.md

 ### V2 - Data Streams

 My original intention when starting the development of this project was to use only Data Streams to secure the _underlying asset_'s price and also use CCIP to allow users to deploy to their chain of choice.
-When starting development I was under the impression Data Streams testnet access was restricted and built **V1** with Data Feeds in place of where Data Streams was intended.
+When starting development I was under the impression Data Streams testnet access was restricted and so built **V1** with Data Feeds in place of where Data Streams was intended.
 It turned out testnet access for Data Streams was not restricted and after implementing Data Streams I realised that unfortunately it was [not available on a CCIP compatible testnet](https://docs.chain.link/data-streams/stream-ids?network=arbitrum&page=1#networks).
 That is the reason there are two versions of this project currently.
 When Data Streams is on a [CCIP supported network](https://docs.chain.link/ccip/supported-networks/testnet), the option to deploy to a choice of chains through CCIP with Data Streams securing the _underlying asset_'s price will be available.

 Chainlink Custom Logic Automation is once again used in this version with the Data Streams `StreamsLookup` revert error emitted in the `checkUpkeep()` function.
 The `checkCallback()` function checks the data in the emitted error, passing it to `performUpkeep()` which retrieves the price and settles the contract.